Leviosar/OutOfTheBox/README.md

 The experiences are spread on five areas: math, chemistry, phisics, biology and computer programming. i'm using as foundation the high school curriculum of Brazil to elaborate the experiences and at this point i've already made 4 of them and im planning to make a apk build around this week so you can play them (if you know portuguese of course).

 For now that's all, any doubts you can contact me here or on @joaocampo3 on Twitter, i will write more about the project the soon i have the time, goodbye.

+## New year, new code, new challenges

+Since I started Oob, my main goal has always been to open new horizons to educators and students.
+At this moment i'm only achieving half of my goal, the students.
+2019 just got here and i think we can make more on this year, big changes are coming to this project and i hope it's for good.
+Basically, i'm aiming to:

+- Migrate the code to new (kinda) technologies i'm learning.
+I want to use Angular or Vue.js in the front end and Laravel on the back end.
+I'll always love Vanilla but it's time to say goodbye.
+- Start a hole new module where educators can build experiences and teach their knowledges globally.
+- Create a community of educators and developers to help me on this path

+Well, how i said in the title, new challenges are arriving all the time and i'm ready to face them with courage and coffee.